ExaFEL/docs/_pages/psana-cctbx-install.md

 10. Create a cctbx.xfel directory, and acquire the bootstrap program for building and installation (`--no-check-certificate` can often be required):

     ```bash
-    mkdir $PERM/cctbx.xfel; cd $PERM/cctbf.xfel
+    mkdir $PERM/cctbx.xfel; cd $PERM/cctbx.xfel
     wget https://raw.githubusercontent.com/cctbx/cctbx_project/master/libtbx/auto_build/bootstrap.py --no-check-certificate
     ```

 11. Download and build the cctbx.xfel packages using the conda environment activated python.
-This step assumes the end-user has access to the LBNL system **cci**.
-For the purpose of this guide we will currently focus only on LBNL developers.
+This step assumes the end-user does not have access to the LBNL system **cci**, and so the user must also request access to the [phenix](http://phenix-online.org/) software packages (unzipped to any directory, henceforth called `$PHENIX_DIR` ).

     ```bash
-    python bootstrap.py hot update --builder=xfel --cciuser=<cciusername> --sfuser=<githubusername>
+    python bootstrap.py hot --builder=xfel --sfuser=<githubusername>
+    python bootstrap.py update --builder=dials --sfuser=mlxd
+    mkdir ./modules/cxi_xdr_xes
+    cp -r $PHENIX_DIR/modules/labelit ./modules
     ```

 12. Assuming C++ compilers exist on the path, the following step will build the XFEL version of cctbx; specify the number of available cores to enable parallel compilation: